freshtechbro/Vibe-Coder-MCP/README.md

     *   Replace the path with your preferred **absolute path**.
 Use forward slashes (`/`) for paths.
 If this variable is not set, the default directory (`VibeCoderOutput/`) will be used.

 4.  **Configure Code-Map Generator Directory (Optional):**
-    *   To specify which directory the code-map-generator tool is allowed to scan, add this line to your `.env` file:
+    *   To specify which directory the map-codebase tool is allowed to scan, add this line to your `.env` file:
         ```dotenv
         CODE_MAP_ALLOWED_DIR=/path/to/your/source/code/directory
         ```